OpenMDAO/OpenMDAO/openmdao/docs/features/experimental/xdsm_visualization.rst

     git clone https://github.com/mdolab/pyXDSM
     cd pyXDSM
     python setup.py install

+To generate PDF files you must also have LaTeX on your system, specifically the `pdflatex` command.

 You can generate XDSM files either from the command line or from a script.